Color Utilities

 dartwork_mpl.color.rgb(r: float, g: float, b: float) Color[source]

-Convenience function to create a Color from RGB values.
+Convenience wrapper to create a Color from RGB values.

 Parameters: